 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of pitched design overlaid interlocking concrete tiles with tiled ridge details.
-Roof structures over the front porch extension, rear ground floor extension and rear dormer extension are pitched and overlaid in similar materials.
-The semi-circular window detail at the rear ground floor extension has a flat roof overlaid in lead.
-Our inspection of the roof void was via a first floor ceiling hatch, and our head and shoulders style inspection revealed the roof to be of timber framed construction overlaid in timber and fibreboard sarking.
-The roof space was noted to be insulated.
+The roof was seen to be of pitched and hipped design overlaid with a tile finish.
+There is a flat bay projection above the entrance vestibule which was seen to be covered with a felt or similar material.
+Access to the roof void is via a hatch in the upper landing ceiling which revealed a traditional timber frame construction that was insulated at joist level.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are predominately PVC gutters and downpipes with some remaining cast iron.
+Rainwater goods serving the subjects were seen to be formed in a combination of uPVC and cast iron construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction, with roughcast and pointed facing brick external finishes.
-It appears that cavity wall insulation has been installed.
-The walls of the porch and rear ground floor extension appear to be of similar construction.
+The main walls are of cavity brick/block construction overlaid with a render finish.